 UniCredit also promotes culture by partnering with associations including the Filarmonica della Scala and Arena di Verona in Italy, the Bavarian State Opera in Germany and the Musikverein in Austria.

 Among other projects promoting positive social impacts, the UniCredit Foundation supports several social initiatives, including study and research.
 During natural disasters, UniCredit suspends private mortgage repayments and provides subsidised loans to impacted communities.

 Leading European banking sector Diversity & Inclusion industry initiative

 Creating sustainable value over time starts with the environment, but encompasses the way the bank works with its stakeholders.
 We are proud of our Diversity & Inclusion efforts.

 The result in higher team member engagement and motivation, as well as enhanced risk mitigation and management, which creates a more sustainable organisation and long-term profitability.
 Creating a positive and inclusive workplace is key to innovation and growth, by strengthening the company's reputation, helping to attract and retain key talent.
 UniCredit will work with different associations to launch a Diversity & Inclusion initiative for the European banking sector, to set and monitor specific objectives so that banks increase the proportion of women and minorities.

 This is fully in line with the two core values of UniCredit: Ethics and respect.
-That's why we have created the role of Chief Ethics Officer, within the Group Institutional Affairs and Sustainability team.
+That's why we have created the role of Chief Ethics Officer.
 UniCredit is working with staff and the industry to make sure that banks always: Do the right thing!